DeltaXML/xmlcalabash1-deltaxml/README.md

 step that can compare XML documents using [DeltaXML](https://www.deltaxml.com/).

-This step should work with either Saxon 9.5 or Saxon 9.6.
+This step should work with any recent XML Calabash release.

 ## Installation